birdLark/birdLark.github.io/blog/2021-12-30-spark-structured-streaming.md

 &emsp;&emsp;Third, you can do the association between streams, for example, to calculate the click rate of an advertisement, you need to associate the exposure record of the advertisement with the click record. <br/>
 The above points may be cumbersome or difficult to implement if using SparkStreaming, but it will be easier to implement using StructuredStreaming.
 ### How to use StructuredStreaming
 Maybe you have not studied StructuredStreaming in detail, but found that StructuredStreaming can solve your needs very well.
 How to quickly use StructuredStreaming to solve your needs?
-Currently there is a tool **Seatunnel** in the community, the project address: [https://github.com/apache/incubator-seatunnel](https://github.com/apache/incubator-seatunnel) , It can help you use StructuredStreaming to complete your needs efficiently and at low cost.
+Currently there is a tool **LarkMidTable** in the community, the project address: [https://github.com/apache/incubator-birdLark](https://github.com/apache/incubator-birdLark) , It can help you use StructuredStreaming to complete your needs efficiently and at low cost.

-### Seatunnel
+### LarkMidTable

-Seatunnel is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
+LarkMidTable is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
 It is built on Spark.
-Seatunnel has a very rich set of plug-ins, supports reading data from Kafka, HDFS, Kudu, performs various data processing, and writes the results to ClickHouse, Elasticsearch or Kafka
+LarkMidTable has a very rich set of plug-ins, supports reading data from Kafka, HDFS, Kudu, performs various data processing, and writes the results to ClickHouse, Elasticsearch or Kafka

 ### Ready to work

-First we need to install Seatunnel, the installation is very simple, no need to configure system environment variables
+First we need to install LarkMidTable, the installation is very simple, no need to configure system environment variables

 1. Prepare the Spark environment
-2. Install Seatunnel
+2. Install LarkMidTable
-3. Configure Seatunnel
+3. Configure LarkMidTable

 The following are simple steps, the specific installation can refer to [Quick Start](/docs/quick-start)